aosabook/500lines/ci/chapter.rst

 Smarter Test Runners
 --------------------

 If the test runner detects that the dispatcher is unresponsive, it stops running.
-This includes the case where the test runner was in the middle of running tests!
-It would be better if the test runner waits for a period of time (or indefinitely if you do not care for resource management) for the dispatcher to come back online.
-In this case, if the dispatcher goes down while the test runner is actively running a test, instead of shutting down, it will complete the test and wait for the dispatcher to come back online, and will report the results to it.
-This will ensure that we don't waste any effort the test runner makes, and ensures we will only run tests once per commit.
+This happens even when the test runner is in the middle of running tests!
+It would be better if the test runner waited for a period of time (or indefinitely, if you do not care about resource management) for the dispatcher to come back online.
+In this case, if the dispatcher goes down while the test runner is actively running a test, instead of shutting down it will complete the test and wait for the dispatcher to come back online, and will report the results to it.
+This will ensure that we don't waste any effort the test runner makes, and that we will only run tests once per commit.

 Real Reporting
 --------------

-In a real CI system, you would have the test results report to a reporter service, something that would gather the results, post them somewhere for people to review, and would notify a list of interested parties when a failure or other notable event occurs.
-You can extend this current simple CI system by creating a new process to get the reported results in lieu of the dispatcher gathering the results.
-This new process could be a web server (or can connect to a web server) which could post the results online for others to view, and may use a mail server to alert subscribers to any test failures.
+In a real CI system, you would have the test results report to a reporter service which would gather the results, post them somewhere for people to review, and notify a list of interested parties when a failure or other notable event occurs.
+You can extend our simple CI system by creating a new process to get the reported results, instead of the dispatcher gathering the results.
+This new process could be a web server (or can connect to a web server) which could post the results online, and may use a mail server to alert subscribers to any test failures.

 Test Runner Manager
 -------------------

-Right now, you have to manually kick off the test_runner.py file to start a test runner.
-You can instead create a test runner manager process which will assess the current load of test requests from the dispatcher, and will scale the number of active test runners.
+Right now, you have to manually launch the `test_runner.py` file to start a test runner.
+Instead, you could create a test runner manager process which would assess the current load of test requests from the dispatcher and scale the number of active test runners accordingly.
 This process will receive the `runtest` messages and will start a test runner process for each request, and will kill unused processes when the load decreases.

 Using these suggestions, you can make this simple CI system more robust and fault-tolerant, and you can integrate it with other systems, like a web-based test reporter.

-If you wish to see the level of flexibility continuous integration systems can achieve, I recommend looking into Jenkins (http://jenkins-ci.org/), a very robust, open-sourced CI system written in Java.
-It provides you a basic CI system, which you can extend using plugins.
-You may also access its source code through GitHub: https://github.com/jenkinsci/jenkins/.
-Another recommended project is Travis CI (https://travis-ci.org/), which is written in Ruby and whose source code is available through GitHub: https://github.com/travis-ci/travis-ci
+If you wish to see the level of flexibility continuous integration systems can achieve, I recommend looking into [Jenkins](http://jenkins-ci.org/), a very robust, open-source CI system written in Java.
+It provides you with a basic CI system which you can extend using plugins.
+You may also access its source code [through GitHub](https://github.com/jenkinsci/jenkins/).
+Another recommended project is [Travis CI](https://travis-ci.org/), which is written in Ruby and whose source code is also available [through GitHub](https://github.com/travis-ci/travis-ci).

 This has been an exercise in understanding how CI systems work, and how to build one yourself.
-You should now have a more solid understanding of what is needed to make a reliable, distributed system, and you can now use this knowledge to develop more complex solutions.
+You should now have a more solid understanding of what is needed to make a reliable distributed system, and you can now use this knowledge to develop more complex solutions.